dna-witch/cell-culture-Agentic-RAG/README.md

 *                                                              `--`-'                        *
 **********************************************************************************************
 ```
+# 🧪 Ask Agar: An Agentic RAG Pipeline for Cell Culture Protocols

 This project implements an intelligent Retrieval-Augmented Generation (RAG) agent designed to serve as an expert on cell culture techniques and knowledge.
 The agent automatically crawls relevant websites, scrapes and stores information in a vector database, and uses this knowledge to answer user queries with context-aware, accurate responses.